pvz122/PromeFuzz/README.md

 ## ⚙️ Using PromeFuzz

+> [!TIP]
-> 👉 **Tip:** This section describes the usage of PromeFuzz.
+> This section describes the usage of PromeFuzz.
 If your goal is simply to reproduce our experiments, we recommend using the ready-to-run scripts located in the `database/experiments` directory.
 For detailed instructions, refer to [`database/experiments/README.md`](database/experiments/README.md).

+> [!NOTE]
-> 🔔 **Note:** We recommend using the `DEBUG` mode if you run into any problems.
+> We recommend using the `DEBUG` mode if you run into any problems.
 To do so, prepend `-D` before the subcommand and append `--pool-size 1` at the end, like `./PromeFuzz.py -D [subcommand] --pool-size 1`.
 This is extremely helpful when setting up PromeFuzz with new libraries.
 And feel free to open an issue if you need further assistance.

 PromeFuzz is controlled via the command-line script `PromeFuzz.py`, which supports the following subcommands: